minkang20/tswd-portfolio-minkangl/final-project-part-one.md

 >- story arc

+Embarking on a narrative journey that explores the intricate relationship between housing costs, migration, and fertility rates, I begin with an intriguing statistic or question that piques curiosity, setting the stage for a deeper exploration.
+Through the lens of compelling personal stories, we build empathy, connecting the audience to the individuals directly impacted by these issues.
+This emotional groundwork leads to a moment of enlightenment, as we present concise visualizations and analyses that illuminate the complexities at play.
+Reflecting on the broader implications, we provoke thoughtful concern about the future, guiding the audience towards a resolution that inspires hope.
+By showcasing actionable solutions and success stories, we aim to motivate positive change, concluding with an optimistic message about the collective power of informed action to address global challenges, weaving a cohesive narrative that engages, educates, and empowers.

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.